nathan-assefa/AI_Fitness_Coach/README.md

-# FitAI Trainer
+# Personal Fitness Bot

-##### FitAI Trainer is an innovative AI-powered application designed to help users achieve their fitness goals.
+##### Personal Fitness Bot is an innovative AI-powered application designed to help users achieve their fitness goals.
 By leveraging the power of artificial intelligence, the app allows users to interact with a chatbot that collects detailed information, enabling trainers to create personalized fitness plans based on the chat history.

 ## 🚀 Tech Stack